SerbanL/Boris2/README.md

 # OS
 The full code can be compiled on Windows 7 or Windows 10 using the MSVC compiler.
-The code has also been ported to Linux (I've tested on Ubuntu 20.04) and compiled with g++, however currently there are some restrictions:
+The code has also been ported to Linux (I've tested on Ubuntu 20.04) and compiled with g++, but with restrictions:

 1) The graphical interface was originally written using DirectX11 so when compiling on Linux the GRAPHICS 0 flag needs to be set (see below).
 In the near future I plan to re-write the graphical interface in SFML.
-2) I'm currently working to port the CUDA part of the code to Linux, but this will take another week time permitting, so for now the COMPILECUDA 0 flag needs to be set.

 # Building From Source
 <u>Windows:</u>